scrapy/scrapy.org/README.rst

 Scrapy website<hr>
 ==============

-This is an another amazing website that runs on https://scrapy.org.
+<div>This is an another amazing website that runs on https://scrapy.org.</div>

 Requirements<hr>
 ============